A treatment specifically for OIC

 Based on a clinical study of 133 adult patients with advanced illness and OIC treated with Relistor injection or placebo injection.

-PossiblE side effects of Relistor
+Possible side effects of Relistor

 Relistor can cause serious side effects, including a tear in your stomach or the wall of your intestine, called a perforation; diarrhea that is severe or does not go away during treatment with Relistor; and opioid withdrawal symptoms including sweating, chills, diarrhea, stomach pain, anxiety, and yawning.